 Waypoint GPS Navigation allows a drone to fly on its own with it’s flying destination or points pre-planned and configured into the drone remote control navigational software.

 This instructs the drone where to fly; at what height; the speed to fly at and it can also be configured to hover at each waypoint.
 It is a route and destination planner for your drone.

 At the bottom of this article, I have a few nice videos which explain GPS waypoints, how waypoints are being used and also how to setup waypoints on a drone.
 So if you want to skip all the reading and go straight to the videos, then please feel free to do so.

 I sure hope the information in this article and videos will be helpful to you.
 I love the explanation of GPS Waypoints in the first video by Lyle Brotherton.
 He uses crunchy bars for waypoints.
 Excellent.

-To see how easy it is to setup waypoints on a drone and see it flying the route, watch this Phantom 2 Waypoint tutorial.
+To see how easy it is to setup waypoints on a drone and see it flying the route, watch this DJI Phantom Waypoint tutorial.

 Understanding Waypoints On A Map Or GPS Device